-Over time, as with most appropriations of black American culture, the watered down version was soon judged to be impure and white audiences began to pursue the authentic black expression.
-Beginning in 1892, The National Cakewalk Jubilee was held anually, going from 11:00 p.m. till 5:00 a.m. the next morning.
+Over time, as with most appropriations of black American culture, the watered-down version was soon judged to be impure and white audiences began to pursue the authentic black expression.
+Beginning in 1892, The National Cakewalk Jubilee was held annually, going from 11:00 p.m. till 5:00 a.m. the next morning.

 In 1893, the famed duo of monocle-wearing Charles Johnson and Dora Dean (Johnson and Dean) were a celebrity cakewalk duo and featured attraction at the Chicago World Fair.
 Famed black entertainers Bert Williams and George Walker incorporated cakewalk into their routine and played for forty consecutive weeks at Koster & Bial’s and appeared in advertisements for Philip-Morris.

 Caricatures of cakewalk stars were soon collected and traded like baseball or Pokemon cards today (assuming kids still do that).
 As evinced by the sheet music, caricatures of cakewalkers could be cartoonish and grotesque, but nowhere near as much as coon songs, the spiritual offspring of minstrelsy.
 In many cases, the images didn’t seek to mock their subjects at all.
-As the popularity of cakewalk spread, it became accepted amongst high society, whose members used the popularity and subsequent semi-respectiblity as an opportunity to unleash their otherwise carefully repressed libidos.
+As the popularity of cakewalk spread, it became accepted amongst high society, whose members used the popularity and subsequent semi-respectability as an opportunity to unleash their otherwise carefully repressed libidos.

 Although John Philip Sousa disliked cakewalk, his Missouri-born trombonist Arthur Pryor often arranged them and Sousa relented in the face of public demand.
 Sousa’s band performed cakewalk at the Paris Exhibition in 1900, and a veritable cakewalk craze was instigated in Europe.
 Not long afterward, Pryor left Sousa’s band to start his own, explaining, “The regulation bands never got over being a little embarrassed at syncopating.
 The stiff-backed old fellows felt it was beneath their dignity and they couldn’t or wouldn’t give into it.”

 Soon after, the most famous cakewalkers toured England, France, and Germany, where even Kaiser Wilhelm shook a tailfeather.
 In Europe, the cakewalking teams were highly paid celebrities and their exploits were covered in newspapers which had previously banned depictions of blacks.
 In 1903, Edward VII requested cakewalk lessons for the British royal family.
 By 1905, the peak of cakewalk’s popularity had largely passed.